 So much art has been created out of the characters and stories of the book of Genesis.
 Let's explore it just a bit!

-The Italian artist Michaelangelo painted The Creation of Adam on the ceiling of the Vatican's Sistine Chapel in the early 1500s by one of the worst popes of all time, Julius II.
+The Italian artist Michaelangelo painted The Creation of Adam on the ceiling of the Vatican's Sistine Chapel in the early 1500s for one of the worst popes of all time, Julius II.
 The fresco illustrates God giving life to Adam as part of the two biblical creation stories.
-It references the verse Genesis 1:27 "God created man in His own image, in the image of God He created him" (Gen. 1:27), which is probably a later addition to the previous verse: "And God said, Let us make man in our image, after our likeness:" This fresco remains one of the most iconic, celebrated, and reproduced paintings in human history.
+It references the verse Genesis 1:27 "God created man in His own image, in the image of God He created him", which is probably a later addition to the previous verse: "And God said, Let us make man in our image, after our likeness:" This fresco remains one of the most iconic, celebrated, and reproduced paintings in human history.

 This 1560s painting by Renaissance Dutch great Pieter Bruegel the Elder unfolds the more one stares at it.
 The seemingly solid Coliseum-style structure starts to look crooked and doom to fail.
 Bruegel was referencing the contemporary view of Ancient Rome similarly to Ancient Babylon, an empire that fell victim to its own hubris.
 Two versions, one large and one small, are in the Kunsthistorisches Museum, Vienna, and the Museum Boijmans Van Beuningen in Rotterdam respectively.